AlsalehAbdullah/AlsalehAbdullah.github.io/README.md

 ## Projects and Papers

 - "Quranic Verses Semantic Relatedness Using AraBERT", you can read the paper [here](https://eprints.whiterose.ac.uk/172516/).
+As for the filtered QurSim dataset that is evaluated in the paper, you can find it here [here](https://github.com/AlsalehAbdullah/QurSim)

 - "LK2022 at Qur’an QA 2022: Simple Transformers Model for Finding Answers to Questions from Qur’an", you can read the paper [here](https://aclanthology.org/2022.osact-1.14/).
 As for the code, you can find it [here](https://github.com/AlsalehAbdullah/Quran_QA)